What are Safety Gloves?

 Some of the heat- and arc-resistant materials that these types of work gloves are made from include:

-Since the following materials provide enough insulation and warmth to hold their own in severe conditions, you’ll find them featured in the work gloves we’ve crafted to protect your hands against these workplace conditions:
+The following materials provide enough insulation and warmth to hold their own in severe condition:

 No matter where you work, there’s always some risk of injury.
 That’s why it’s so important to make sure you’re ready for whatever the work day brings by wearing the best safety gloves for the job.